redhead/diploma-thesis/Introduction_to_Integration_Portal_As__.md

 Because the frontend is not really a subject of refactoring to CQRS and Event Sourcing, it won't be discussed in any more detail.
 For more information, see \cite{ddd}.

-### The backend
+### Backend

-The back-end server application uses a traditional three-layer architecture in Java Enterprise Edition implemented using Spring Framework and its supporting libraries for web development, security, database access, and REST services.
+The back-end server application \cite{backend} uses a traditional three-layer architecture in Java Enterprise Edition implemented using Spring Framework and its supporting libraries for web development, security, database access, and REST services.
 A PostreSQL database is used to persist the application data.

 One of the objectives of the server-side application is to integrate the systems to accomplish the goal of file system management for CTU members and externs.
 The systems are described below.